Sustainable Development Goals as unifying narratives in large UK firms' Twitter discussions: Results

 Compared to the Cyan community, the themes in the Orange-red, Yellow and Orchid show more homogeneity.
 The Orange-red community is highly focused on social themes.
-Among the 7 subcommunities, all of them show hashtags related to social themes.
+Among the seven subcommunities, they all show hashtags related to social themes.
 Six of them have social themes as the prevalent ones within the subcommunity.
 For example, subcommunity n.
 1, which has a high prevalence of hashtags related to the social dimension, has “internationalwomensday”, “mentalhealthawarenessweek”, “pridemonth”, “blackhistorymonth” among the most frequent hashtags.
-Something similar happens with the subcommunity n.
+Something similar happens with subcommunities n.
 2, 3, 4 and 5.
 Conversely, the subcommunity n.
 0, while having a few hashtags related to social themes, is more focused on festivities (e.g. “Christmas”, “valentinesday”, “halloween”).

-Community Yellow discusses social themes in all the three subcommunities, which are mostly homogeneous.
-For example, all the three subcommunities mention “mentalhealthawarenessweek” and “internationalwomensday” among their top 10 hashtags, with some differences in other hashtags.
+Community Yellow discusses social themes in all three subcommunities, which are mostly homogeneous.
+For example, all three subcommunities mention “mentalhealthawarenessweek” and “internationalwomensday” among their top 10 hashtags, with some differences in other hashtags.
 Only subcommunity n.
 3 \ale{comprises} themes related to engineering education (including hashtags like “engineering”, “education”, “construction”, “apprenticeship”).

 Community Orchid is focused on social themes as well.
 It includes Covid themes among all its subcommunities: in this case, the social dimension is connected to the pandemic.
-For example, all the four subcommunities associate “covid” and “covidvaccine” with “nhs”, “internationalwomensday” and “mentallhealthawarenessweek”.
+For example, all four subcommunities associate “covid” and “covidvaccine” with “nhs”, “internationalwomensday”, and “mentallhealthawarenessweek”.
 Overall, the hashtag “covid” is generally found in many subcommunities , but it is not associated with other related words.
 It has a higher relevance only in the Orchid community.

 \ale{